PFAS

 MassDEP continues to analyze the use of PFAS in industrial and consumer applications as noted, including stain- and water-resistant coatings for fabrics and carpets, oil-resistant coating for paper products approved for food contact, mining and oil well surfactants, floor polishes, insecticide formulations and AFFF used at airports.

 The Federal Aviation Administration (FAA) requires airports to carry chemical agents that are effective in smothering fuels and other onboard liquids such as hydraulic fluids.
 For decades the industry standard, and only approved chemical, has been AFFF.
 Currently, AFFF containing PFAS is the only substance approved by the FAA for use in airport emergency responses.
 The same chemicals that make it effective for fighting fires have been linked to contamination in drinking water.
 The FAA is currently investigating alternative chemical agents to fight fuel fires.
 However, to date, none have been approved as PFAS-free.
 In 2016, MassDEP reached out to airports across the Commonwealth of Massachusetts as they sought to understand the current and historic use of AFFF.
-In the interim, Cape Cod Gateway Airport has modified its use of AFFF due to the health risks associated with PFAS.
+In the interim, Cape Cod Gateway Airport has modified not only its use of AFFF but also construction activities due to the health risks associated with PFAS.

 CAPE COD GATEWAY AIRPORT HAS COMPLETED THE FOLLOWING

-• 2015: HYA ceased use of AFFF in 2015 for tri-annual exercises and annual testing.
+- 2015: HYA ceased use of AFFF in 2015 for tri-annual exercises and annual testing.

-• 2016: Cape Cod Gateway Airport (HYA) was the first airport in Massachusetts to purchase an ecologic unit to test AFFF consistency to meet annual FAA testing requirements without the need to deploy AFFF on the ground for testing.
+- 2016: Cape Cod Gateway Airport (HYA) was the first airport in Massachusetts to purchase an ecologic unit to test AFFF consistency to meet annual FAA testing requirements without the need to deploy AFFF on the ground for testing.
 HYA bought this unit before it was approved by FAA as an alternative testing platform to be as proactive as possible.

-• 2016: Cape Cod Gateway Airport successfully recovered AFFF used in a 2016 aircraft accident response.
+- 2016: Cape Cod Gateway Airport successfully recovered AFFF used in a 2016 aircraft accident response.
 All 10 gallons of AFFF concentrate applied at the accident site was captured in an enclosed concrete catch basin, vacuumed out and appropriately disposed of off-site.

-• 2016: Cape Cod Gateway Airport (HYA) initiated the process of reporting and analysis following requirements outlined in Massachusetts General Law, and the Massachusetts Contingency Plan (MCP)
+- 2016: Cape Cod Gateway Airport (HYA) initiated the process of reporting and analysis following requirements outlined in Massachusetts General Law, and the Massachusetts Contingency Plan (MCP)

 Additionally, the Airport continues to coordinate with MassDEP and the Town of Barnstable as they complete ongoing investigations into the impacts of PFAS in soil and groundwater.
 The purpose of this project is to continue reporting, testing, mitigation, and monitoring as necessary to meet MassDEP Bureau of Waste Site Cleanup reporting requirements as detailed below.
 Please note that this is a long process and multiple reports are required to meet MCP requirements.